-Not to mention the fabulously queer Eric, who is one of our favourite characters in the show.
+Also worth a mention is the fabulously queer Eric, who is one of our favourite characters in the show.

 Atypical is a charming and heartwarming comedy centred around an autistic teenage boy named Sam.
 The story follows Sam and his family as Sam decides he’s ready to start dating.

-The storyline is handled brilliantly.
-And other than a hard to stomach Mother, each of the characters is truly fantastic.
-One of which is Sam’s younger sister, Casey, who in season two, lands in a lesbian relationship with her best friend.
+The storyline is handled brilliantly and each of the characters is truly fantastic.
+One of them is Sam’s younger sister, Casey, who in season two, lands in a cute lesbian relationship with her best friend.

 Prepare to go through the emotions while watching this dark comedy series, that follows the friendship of two women after meeting in a support group.